Malware analysis

 - Allows monitoring security configuration changes over time

-- Take snapshots before and then after malware execution.
+- Flow- Take snapshots before and then after malware execution.

 - Compare the snapshots to understand changes made by the malware.